mietek/halcyon-website/pages/docs/library-reference/index.md

 Library reference
 =================

-Documentation for functions available in [_bashmenot_](https://github.com/mietek/bashmenot), a library for GNU _bash_, intended to simplify the development of correct software.
+Documentation for [_bashmenot_](https://github.com/mietek/bashmenot/), a library of functions for safer shell scripting.

+Intended for people interested in developing Halcyon, [Haskell on Heroku](http://haskellonheroku.com/), or other complex GNU _bash_ scripts.
+Best read together with the source code.

 > Contents: